ButterCam/Mediator/README.md

 ### Resolve messages

-Mediator can render the binary message into a JSON tree, hen you have the API schema.
+Mediator can render the binary message into a JSON tree, when you have the API schema.

 Mediator can accept API schema in many ways.